 What are bacteria?

-Before we can understand how bacteria affect your food, we need to define the term: what are bacteria?
+Before we can understand how bacteria affect your food, we need to understand more about this microorganism.

 How do we define bacteria?

 Bacteria are single-celled microorganisms which can exist either as independent (free-living) organisms or as parasites (dependent upon another organism for life).
 They are about 0.5 to 2 micrometres in size.
 A grain of sand is 2 millimetres in size.
 This means you could fit 1000 bacterial cells into a single grain of sand.
 This means we can only see bacterial cells through the microscope.

 Other than through the microscope, they form what we call “colonies” which have millions of cells which allow us to easily see them in a medium that is grown in the lab known as agar plates.
 This is the simplest method used, in order to identify and see bacteria.
 We use this method to count how many bacterial cells are present in for example a swab of a cutting board.
 Greater than 300 colonies is considered dirty and contaminated.

 These were one of the very first organisms to exist on our planet, so they are very, very old and have co-existed with humans since the beginning.
 There are millions of different types of bacteria, some good for you and some very dangerous to your health.